What to do in Baños de Agua Santa, Ecuador

 To top it all off, since we didn't have any more time, we didn't even get to see the waterfalls further along the route... in short, rubbish.

-Since I wanted to do the waterfall route my way, the next day I rented a bike for $$ $5 a day in one of the many houses that rent them.
+Since I wanted to do the tour my way, the next day I rented a bike that I could use as long as I wanted for $5.

 The outward journey is generally flat and hilly, so it doesn't require much effort.
 The route is safe, as cars, being accustomed to it, aren't a problem.
 Furthermore, they can't go very fast due to the constant curves.

-The good thing about cycling is that if you are too tired to return, in the towns or even on the road, there are buses that will take you back to the city for $$$2 (and you avoid the climbs on the way back).
+The good thing about going by bike, or on foot, is that if you're too tired to pedal or walk back, in the towns we pass through, or even along the route, there are buses that will take you back to the city for $2, and you avoid the climbs on the way back.

 Devil's Pail